how to monetize a blog in 2023

 Don’t be afraid to follow up a couple of times if you don’t hear back immediately.
 If they respond positively, invite them to book a quick Zoom call to discuss how you can help.

 #3.
-Referral partnerships
+Set up referral partnerships

 Referral partnerships involve an agreement between you and another business.
 You send them new leads in exchange for commission payments.

-Having a blog is a great way to attract new leads, which you can then funnel to other businesses.
+Having a successful blog is a great way to attract new leads, which you can then funnel to other businesses.

 The first step in establishing referral partnerships involves identifying businesses in your niche, or related niches, who can benefit from being mentioned on your blog.